MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

 1. All offline big data operations are performed via batch jobs.
 1. Concurrently with transaction processing, other services provide authentication, security, management, monitoring, and reporting.
 These services interact with all other services in the system.

-IMSql overview
+## IMSql overview

 Raincode's IMSql provides a way to host IMS-based workloads on Azure or on-premises distributed implementations that are based on SQL Server.
 IMSql provides a holistic solution for running an IMS workload, including the app, data, and middleware components.
 It has the ability to ingest the hierarchical (IMS DB) data structure to a relational data model in SQL Server, SQL Server on Azure Virtual Machines, and Azure SQL Managed Instance.
 It has built-in APIs for IMS application program DL/I calls and extends the data layer beyond the hierarchical workload to cloud-native apps that are used for relational data.
 This article will describe the components and technologies of this product and how they operate together.

-IMSql architecture on Azure
+## IMSql architecture on Azure

-image
+post image

-Workflow
+## Dataflow

 1. IMSql Terminal Server

    Traditionally, the Mainframe z/OS interface is accessed via an IBM in-house terminal or via terminal emulation software.
 An application that has a geographically dispersed network with thousands of users can connect to the mainframes through any form of terminal.
-When an IMS DC application is rehosted on the distributed cloud-based system, you need to centrally host the application and resource and publish them for the remote client devices.
+When an IMS Data Communications (DC) application is rehosted on the distributed cloud-based system, you need to centrally host the application and resource and publish them for the remote client devices.
 You can accomplish these tasks on Azure by using the IMSql Terminal Servers.

 2. SQL Server Service Broker